cloudflare/cloudflare-docs/content/vectorize/get-started/embeddings.md

 {{<Aside type="note" header="New to Vectorize?">}}

-If this is your first time using Vectorize or a vector database, Cloudflare recommends starting with the [Get started](/vectorize/get-started/intro/) guide.
+If this is your first time using Vectorize or a vector database, start with [Vectorize Get started](/vectorize/get-started/intro/) guide.

 {{</Aside>}}